 One of the privileges students have in our school is the opportunity to participate in a choice of extracurricular activities.
 These activities are also responsibilities.
 If you are a member of a team, or a group, then you are expected to be present at the activity when scheduled.
 Most events are arranged far enough in advance for you to make the necessary arrangements.
 Do not embarrass yourself, the instructor, or the coach by asking to be excused.
-Student athletes must attend school a minimum of three class periods to be eligible to practice that day or play in a scheduled game that day.
-Students who have to be absent from school due to appointments or other medical problems will be dealt with on a case by case basis by the principal.
+Student athletes must attend school a minimum of four class periods to be eligible to practice that day or play in a scheduled game that day.
+Students who have to be absent from school due to appointments, other medical problems, or family issues will be dealt with on a case by case basis by the principal and should be arranged in advance.

 Transportation will be provided for athletic teams, cheer squads, and activity groups.
 Under no circumstances shall students be allowed to drive to school sponsored activities, or practices without written permission.
 Any unusual circumstances that do not fit into these instances will be handled by the building principal on a case by case basis.

 Each student will assume classroom behavior while on the bus.
-The bus will depart at the time scheduled on the "weekly calendar" and any student that is not present at the scheduled time will be left and will attend classes.
-Students may ride home with their parents or another adult when they present a note signed by the parents, and then signed by the principal before they leave the school if possible, or given to the coach at the event.
+The bus will depart at the time scheduled on the weekly calendar and any student that is not present at the scheduled time will remain at school and attend classes.
+Students may ride home with their parents when signed out with the coach at the event.
+Students may only ride home with someone other than the parent when given permission from school a school administrator before they leave for the event if possible.

 Attendance at dances, etc., is open to students in good standing in school.
-Students who have been suspended during the week will not be able to attend weekend or evening events.
 All outside dates to school sponsored dances will be screened by the building principal.
 Those individuals who would not be considered in good standing according to our policies will not be allowed to attend as an outside date.